About This Chapter

 Ecology Overview - Chapter Summary and Learning Objectives

-- The cycles of important elements throughout an ecosystem
+- Exploring the cycles of important elements throughout an ecosystem

 |The Environment, Levels of Ecology, and Ecosystems||Learn the difference between an environment and an ecosystem as defined by the scientists who study them.|